Newsletter

 command to view the rules you added, even when the firewall is disabled.

 By default, UFW takes a secure approach by blocking all incoming traffic while allowing outgoing traffic from our server.
+This means our server can communicate externally, but it remains inaccessible to others.

 Since there is no issue with our server reaching the outside world, there is no need to make any changes to that aspect.